Top Picks in Emma Bridgewater

 Choose from our two most popular patterns such as Polka Dots and Toast & Marmalade.
 Or for a slightly different twist consider the Blues or for the lovers of pink maybe Emma Bridgewater's Pink collection.
-For enjoyment all year round, you'll need the beautiful Glassware to compliment your striking pottery.
+For enjoyment all year round, you'll need the beautiful Textiles to compliment your striking pottery.

 During the festive period what best way to get into the spirit with Emma Bridgewater's Christmas collection.

 Emma Bridgewater pottery is handmade in Stoke-on-Trent by the talented pottery decorators who painstakingly decorate each piece with either spongeware designs or intricate litho transfers.
 Subsequently, every piece of Emma Bridgewater is unique.
 It is important customers understand the nuances of the manufacturing process and that each item that is purchased may arrive slightly differently to the image we provide on our website.
 We do not ship faulty or second quality goods, however if the perceived fault is merely a difference in the decoration process, we will ask customers to burden the costs of delivery requirements.